 This also ties to their other main disadvantage, their price.
 These headsets tend to be the most expensive of them all.
 If you also factor the price of buying or upgrading a computer to be able to handle them, well, then they get even costlier.

 And before you ask, no, you cannot connect your Standalone headset to your PC to turn into a PC powered one, with ONE exception.
-The Oculus Quest has a free program called the Oculus Link that lets it connect to your PC, giving it access to all of Steam´s library of games.
+The Oculus Quest has two free programs called the Oculus Link and the Oculus Air that lets it connect to your PC, giving it access to all of Steam´s library of games.
 You can check our article here to see if your PC can to run the Link.